sanger/limber/docs/purposes_yaml_files.md

 end
 ```

-Alternatively, you can put the parameters anywhere in the purpose yaml (valid but perhaps harder to read as not clear they are used by the labware creator):
+Alternatively, you can put the parameters anywhere in the purpose yaml.
+This is valid but perhaps harder to read as not clear they are used by the labware creator class:
 e.g.
 ```yaml
 :creator_class: LabwareCreators::MyLabwareCreator